 Click Here for tab for Give a Little Bit by Supertramp

-Heading all the way back to the 70s next with the opening track from Supertramp’s stellar album ‘Even in the Quietest Moments…’.
-It was a very successful single for the band garnering them a good amount of exposure to the international market.
-Although it was originally written by Roger Hodgeson when he was just 19 or 20 years old and wouldn’t actually be presented to the band until nearly 6 years later.
+Heading all the way back to the ’70s next with the opening track from Supertramp’s stellar album Even in the Quietest Moments… The song was a very successful single for the band, garnering them a good amount of exposure to the international market.
+It was originally written by Roger Hodgson when he was just 19 or 20 years old and wouldn’t actually be presented to the band until nearly 6 years later.

-We’ll be using a lot of big open chords in this song, one chord to watch out for is the A7 which requires you to hold the second fret of your D and B strings while leaving an open note on the G string in between them.
-It’s extremely easy to choke this note out so do try to angle your fingers in a way where that string can breathe a bit.
+We’ll be using a lot of big open chords in this song.
+One chord to watch out for is the A7 which requires you to hold the second fret of your D and B strings while leaving an open note on the G string in between them.
+It’s extremely easy to choke this note out, so do try to angle your fingers in a way where that string can breathe a bit.

 Hotel California by The Eagles